 Now, a major impetus for accepting this job was that TLC encouraged me to do the same Student Life Story Project with these wonderful ESL students as I did a few months ago at Youth Creating Change of Ghana!
 Side note: If you haven’t already browsed and left comments on the Ghana Student Life Stories, please do.
 They are a fascinating slice of life of what it’s like to grow up in a peaceful small town in West Africa… and they feature some great photos.

-At this point you should be vibrating with so much excitement about the upcoming ESL student articles that your pants may have fallen off.
-Here’s a teaser of some coming articles:
+At this point you should be vibrating with so much excitement about the ESL student articles we are writing that your pants may have fallen off.
+Here’s a teaser of articles you can find at that link:

 – Watching “Grey’s Anatomy” in Saudi Arabia

 – A shocking family realization in Colombia

 – Opening a gallery in Jeddah for female artists